gufett0/landmark-experiment/README.md

 ![taskprocedure](https://user-images.githubusercontent.com/104091627/164989059-44f4b481-d0e3-48aa-b3ee-d0be6ecd4912.png)

+Before starting the task, participants will be instructed like this: *"Welcome!
+Depending on the instruction that will appear on screen, you'll have to indicate which side of the line, compared to the center, is either shorter or longer.
+Use the right or left keys accordingly to give your response"*

 Correct responses will be collected for each bisection shift and a point of subjective equality ([PSE](https://dictionary.apa.org/point-of-subjective-equality)) will be computed to quantify the tendency in making biased perceptual jedgement either to the left (negative values) or to the right (positive values).
 Below is an example of data collected from a subject with a leftward bias: